peteroupc/peteroupc.github.io/randomfunc.md

 Some applications (particularly some games) may find it important to control which random numbers appear, to make the random outcomes appear fairer to users.
 Without this control, a user may experience long streaks of good outcomes or long streaks of bad outcomes, both of which are theoretically possible with a random number generator.
 To implement this kind of "almost-random" sampling, do one of the following:

 - Generate a list of possible outcomes (for example, the list can contain 10 items labeled "good" and three labeled "bad") and [shuffle](#Shuffling) that list.
-Each time an outcome must be generated, choose the next unchosen outcome from the shuffled list.
+Each time an outcome has to be generated, choose the next unchosen outcome from the shuffled list.
 Once all those outcomes are chosen, shuffle the list and continue.
 - Create two lists: one list with the different possible outcomes, and another list of the same size containing an integer weight 0 or greater for each outcome (for example, one list can contain the items "good" and "bad", and the other list can contain the weights 10 and 3, respectively).
-Each time an outcome must be generated, choose one outcome using the [weighted choice without replacement](#Weighted_Choice_Without_Replacement) technique.
+Each time an outcome has to be generated, choose one outcome using the [weighted choice without replacement](#Weighted_Choice_Without_Replacement) technique.
 Once all of the weights are 0, re-fill the list of weights with the same weights the list had at the start, and continue.

 However, "almost-random" sampling techniques are not recommended whenever information security (ISO/IEC 27000) is involved, including when predicting future random numbers would give a player or user a significant and unfair advantage.